10 Really Bad Things the Tobacco Industry Has Done to Entice Kids to Start Smoking

 Candy- and Fruit-Flavored Products

-Vanilla, cherry, chocolate, blueberry … are these flavors for children's bubble gum or for tobacco?
+Vanilla, cherry, chocolate, blueberry – even flavors from popular children’s cereals.
 The use of flavors in cigarettes was prohibited in 2009, but flavored cigars and other tobacco products are still made and sold with candy and fruit flavorings.
+The federal government could do something about this, but hasn’t done anything meaningful yet.

 Famous names and well-known faces have a lot of influence and it's no surprise a kid might want to be just like his or her favorite rock star.